felipenogson/felipenogson/README.md

 <h1>Hello, I'm Felipe</h1>
-Creative Developer offering 9+ years of experience providing high-impact web solutions for diverse industry organizations.
+Creative Developer.
 Skilled in designing and developing multiple web-based applications incorporating a range of technologies.
 Aspiring to combine broad background with strong technical skills to excel as a Full Stack Developer.